SciCompKL/derivgrind/README.md

   via Valgrind's client request mechanism.
 In between, the code can perform any kind of calculations, including calls to closed-source libraries.
   However, have a look at the [limitations](#limitations).
-- Or try DerivGrind on the Python interpreter on your system, which should be a version of [CPython](https://github.com/python/cpython/):
+- Or try Derivgrind on the Python interpreter on your system, which should be a version of [CPython](https://github.com/python/cpython/):

       cd derivgrind/diff_tests/